 Some owners want to set up a Huddle House in their own community so folks will have a place they can call their favorite restaurant, right in their own hometowns.
 Some want to open up a mini-chain of restaurants, like Gregg Hansen of Chattanooga, because they believe in the Huddle House philosophy so strongly they know they can execute it on multiple platforms.

-A prospective Huddle House franchisee looking for a new restaurant must have a net worth of at least $600,000; liquid assets of a minimum of $200,000 in cash; and good credit.
+A prospective Huddle House franchisee looking for a new restaurant must have a net worth of at least $600,000; liquid assets of a minimum of $200,000; and good credit.
 Huddle House can put you in touch with servicers providing several financing options, including SBA loans.